MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, click [here](/microsoftsearch/staged-rollout-for-graph-connectors).

 At this point, you are ready to create the connection for your Jira Data Center.
-You can acknowledge the notice and then click on the **Create** button and the Microsoft 365 Copilot connector starts indexing data from your Jira Data Center site.
+You can acknowledge the notice and then click on the **Create** button, and the Microsoft 365 Copilot connector starts indexing data from your Jira Data Center site.

-For other settings, we set defaults based on what works best with Jira Data Center data.
-The default values are as follows:
+For other settings, like Access permissions, Schema, and Crawl frequency, default values are set based on what works best with Jira Data Center data.

 |Page|Settings|Default values|
 |:--- |:---- |:---|